Kashaf22/ClassicSnakeGame/README.md

 # ClassicSnakeGame
-**Classic Snake Game** is an android app that allows a user to view his Twitter timeline.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**Classic Snake Game** is a fun game that allows user to feed their snake food pieces that will appear at random places in the game canvas.
+This will help the snake grow bigger and bigger in size.
+If the snake hits itself or the canvas boundary then it will die and then the game will stop.

 Time spent: **3** hours spent in total